ploutusFi/Ploutos-Docs/constellation/delete-the-deposit-pool-campaign.md

 Rewards will be distributed to xrETH holders in the form of xRPL.
 Setting aside the rewards in the form of xRPL unlocks the assets to be put to work in Constellation, growing the system and generating additional rewards from RPL emissions over the vesting period!

 Regarding the allocation of remaining RPL fees, the fee share will be distributed flexibly each period based on the team’s strategic priorities.
 That may include incentivizing liquidity for xrETH, xRPL, or even rETH in the event of a depleted rETH deposit pool.
-A portion of fees may also be used to support the Gravita team’s operating expenses. &#x20;
+A portion of fees may also be used to support the Levra team’s operating expenses. &#x20;

 ### Tracking

-Gravita has invested in building on-chain tracking features for our existing Ascend points system.
+Levra has invested in building on-chain tracking features for our existing Ascend points system.
 The same system will track your wallet’s xrETH activity and calculate your rewards.
 As long as you stick to approved venues, we should have no trouble giving you the credit!

 ### Referrals